6 Best Conservation Movies for the Whole Family

 Message: The Impact of Humans on Climate Change

 This movie and its sequel get a lot of bad press because it is the brain-child of former Vice President Al Gore, but both films do a fantastic job of presenting the topic of climate change and its impact in a simple, easy-to-understand way.
-This makes it a perfect choice for both children and adults who may not understand what climate change is or how it will affect us in the long run.
+This makes it a perfect choice for those who may not understand what climate change is or its impacts.

-It might be a little bit too serious for very young audiences, but for any children or adults interested in climate change, this movie should be on your watch list.
+It might be a little bit too serious for very young audiences.
+However, for any children or adults interested in climate change, this movie should be on your watch list.

 4. Plastic China